dhernandez0/stixels/README.md

 ---- stixels (results will be here)
 ```

+An example is provided, to run it type: `./stixels ./example 128`

 ## Related Publications

 [Embedded real-time stereo estimation via Semi-Global Matching on the GPU](http://www.sciencedirect.com/science/article/pii/S1877050916306561)